catseye/Chrysoberyl/article/Project Dependencies.md

 *   specification-link: ???

-This was a popular(?) music format for the Commodore 64.
-There was an editor for this format called SID Editor, which was written largely in Commodore BASIC 2.0 (there were some machine-language subroutines, but it was largely BASIC.)
+This was a popular(?) music format for the [Commodore 64][].
+There was an editor for this format called SID Editor, which was written largely in [Commodore BASIC 2.0][] (there were some machine-language subroutines, but it was largely BASIC.)

 ### MIDI